 DSLRs fall into 2 categories: crop sensor and full-frame sensor.
 Crop sensors are smaller than full-frame sensors so they only capture a portion of the frame that a full frame sensor does.
 Many bird photographers like this “crop-factor” because it gives you more reach.
 A 500mm lens on a crop-sensor camera will give you the full-frame equivalent of 750mm.

 I love this camera (yes, I’m slightly biased since this is my camera)!
-It’s a fantastic option for excellent image quality and good value for money.
+It’s a fantastic option if you’re buying your first DSLR and want excellent image quality and good value for money.
 It also gets great reviews and is loved by many bird photographers.

 The D7200 boasts 24.2 megapixels and has a decent frame rate of 6 frames per second.
 Its buffer can handle 18 RAW files, or about 3 seconds of continuous shooting.
 It also has a pretty great autofocus system with 51 focus points.